-So far we have finished one project!
-Check it out below, or read about it here.
+So far we have finished two projects!
+Check it out below, or read more about them on our blog.

 Our first project was to design, prototype, and manufacture a functional and collapsible airlock.
-We were able to present our design at an international conference, and have constructed a prototype, ready for testing before the end of May 2019.
-With this work, we have already inspired other universities to join us, in our very own Mars Colony competition, more information regarding the competition can be found further below.
+We were able to present our design at an international conference, and constructed a prototype, ready for testing before the end of May 2019.
+With this work, we have inspired other universities across Canada to join us, in our very own “Project Airlock” competition, more information regarding which can be found further below.

 Conceptualization, design, and initial testing

-The fall of 2016 consisted of researching various things regarding the Martian planet such as atmosphere, current airlock designs, and space programs.
+The fall of 2016 saw us review knowledge of Mars, existing airlock designs and space programs.
 After the research stage was over, the team entered brainstorming mode.
 From there the engineering design process was used iteratively in order to find the best design along with various tests to ensure the design was robust.
-In this stage, the tests that we came up with include: pressure testing different materials and the main structure’s seals, various tensile tests in case of a catastrophic failure, controlling the pumps and motors, and validating the door’s mechanisms.
+In this stage, the tests that we came up with included: pressure testing different materials and the main structure’s seals, various tensile tests in case of a catastrophic failure, controlling the pumps and motors, and validating the door’s mechanisms.

 The first two photos show two different test fixtures to test various materials under pressure.
 The last two photos show our team in the research and design phase.